U. S. Physics Team

 Q: What is the scope of the F=ma exam?

-A: The F=ma exam focuses on mechanics, including kinematics, statics, Newton’s laws, momentum and energy, oscillations, orbital mechanics, fluids, and elementary data analysis.
+A: The F=ma exam focuses on mechanics, including kinematics, statics, Newton’s laws, momentum and energy, oscillations, orbital mechanics, rotational dynamics, fluids, dimensional analysis and elementary data analysis.
 All problems can be solved without the use of calculus, though some may have shorter calculus-based solutions.